dsimrayh/tic-tac-toe/README.md

 - Player must click "start" to initialize the game.
 - Wins / ties will be dispalyed above the gameboard and winning combo will be highlighted.
 - Player can restart at any time.
-- Upon win / tie, player must click restart before starting a new game.
+- Upon win / tie, player must click "restart" before starting a new game.